 Phase 3: Structured Evaluation

-Standardized testing guarantees bias-free hiring and a high technical signal.
+Standardized testing helps eliminate bias in recruitment while maintaining a high technical signal.

 Phase 4: Offer & Integration